DEC 2019 – Sponsors NICU Externship in England for Ukranian Neonatologists and Nurse

 Helps Director Irina Astasheva MD establish the Training Center for Diagnosis and Treatment of ROP at Russian State Medical University in Moscow.

-JUNE 2013 – Sponsors Russian Surgeon to Attend Pediatric Vitreoretinal Surgery Observership the USA
+JUNE 2013 – Sponsors Russian Surgeon for Pediatric Vitreoretinal Surgical Observership the USA

 Provides funding for ROP surgeon, Ekatarina Denisova MD, Helmholtz Moscow Research Institute of Eye Diseases, Moscow, to attend a one-month observership in pediatric vitreoretinal surgery with Michael Trese MD, and his colleagues, in Royal Oaks, Michigan.
 Dr. Denisova then creates a telemedicine program to diagnose and treat ROP throughout Moscow.